Angie-gh/Unit1/README.md

 We have completed half of a semester in Python Programming and are reflecting on the scripting basics that we have just learned.
 The below comments are specific to me.

 ### Overall reaction to Python computing:
 I find Python to be an incredibly forgiving scripting language.
-I have scripted in other formats such as: batch, bash, lotuscript, and javascript(with ajax), but the Python environment allows for a faster learning curve and minimal lines of code.
+I have scripted in other formats such as: batch, bash, lotuscript, and javascript(with ajax), but the Python environment allows for a faster learning curve and requires minimal lines of code.

 ### Ah-ha Moments:
 **Below are some of my observations:**